What Democrats and Republicans don't get about Robert Mueller

 Joshua Campbell is a CNN Law Enforcement Analyst, providing insight on crime, justice and national security issues.
 He previously served as a Supervisory Special Agent with the FBI.
 The views expressed in this commentary are his own.

-(CNN)A warning to those, regardless of their political bent, who are watching special counsel Robert Muller: prepare for the possibility of disappointment.
+(CNN)A warning to those, regardless of their political bent, who are watching special counsel Robert Mueller: prepare for the possibility of disappointment.
 The reality is that as an apolitical defender of the rule of law, Mueller will go no further than the evidence takes him.

 We have seen what happens when a large swath of society overconfidently looks to federal investigators as the vehicle for validating their electoral wishes.
 Remember the Hillary Clinton case?